daijro/browserforge/README.md

 ## Uninstall

-To fully remove all files, run the following command:
+To fully remove all files, run the following commands:

 ```
 python -m browserforge remove